International Workers Order: Establishment of the IWO

 The first General Secretary of the IWO was Rubin Saltzman and the first President was William Weiner, both "open and prominent" members of the Communist Party USA.

 The IWO described itself in the following manner in its "Declaration of Principles":

 The IWO provides sick, disability and death benefits.
 It organizes for its members medical aid and other forms of fraternal services.
 It pledges aid and comfort to its members in case of need.
 The ranks of the International Workers Order and its societies are open to all regardless of sex, nationality, race, color, creed or political affiliation.

+The General Executive Board of the IWO c.
+March 1939.
+Standing in the back is Max Bedacht.

 Scholar Robert M. Zecker describes the IWO as a "mutual self-insurance society."
 The IWO provided very low cost term life insurance, coverage which could be supplemented with additional protection against sickness.
 The Order did not employ sales representatives and paid no commissions on policies sold.
 For many, the IWO took over the social functions associated with the Communist Party's language federations, which had lessened in importance throughout the decade of the 1920s.
 Different national sections of the IWO published news in their own languages, organized singing societies, sports teams, marching bands, dance companies, and theater groups.

 The IWO grew rapidly, from a tiny organization of 3,000 to 5,000 members at the time of formation in 1930, the organization rocketed to a membership of 67,000 by 1935.
+A significant chunk of its membership were Jewish and non-English speakers.
+31.4% were Yiddish speakers with Ukrainian, Hungarian, Slovak and Russian language speakers being the next largest respectively on foreign language speakers, while only 8.9% were English language speakers.

 By its third convention on May 6–11, 1935, Max Bedacht had become IWO general secretary.
 By 1938 it had grown to over 141,000.

-While the IWO aggressively promoted the Communist Party's program and policies to its members, one scholarly observer has concluded: In reality, most members were attracted to the low cost and nondiscriminatory availability of insurance and the willingness to take on as insureds anyone who worked, even those who worked in dangerous or high risk employment, as well as the mutual aid benefits of the Order....
+While the IWO aggressively promoted the Communist Party's program and policies to its members, one scholarly observer has concluded:

+In reality, most members were attracted to the low cost and nondiscriminatory availability of insurance and the willingness to take on as insureds anyone who worked, even those who worked in dangerous or high risk employment, as well as the mutual aid benefits of the Order....
 That it was also dedicated to left-wing, 'progressive,' or indeed Party-supported causes and rhetoric cannot and should not be ignored or glossed over; nevertheless, for most of its members, the IWO met pragmatic needs in an economic and social framework.
-As World War II approached, membership in the IWO continued to climb.
-At the end of September 1941, the organization claimed a membership of 155,000 and assets approaching $1.9 million.
-According to the testimony of IWO General Secretary Max Bedacht, these members had organized into over 19,000 branches and generated an income for the organization of over $1 million per year.